 - Excellent writing skills with knowledge of how to use proper formats, grammar and spelling to compose and edit business correspondence and other materials.

-- Appropriate math skills and knowledge to analyze and comprehend complex student billings, perform statistical or financial analysis.
+- Appropriate math skills or knowledge of accounting principles necessary to perform complex financial analysis.

-- Ability to work independently as well as cooperatively as a member of a larger unit.
+- Ability to work independently as well as cooperatively as a member of a team.

 - Ability to maintain appearance and conduct suitable for working in a professional setting.